Should I Display an Email Address on My Site or Use a Contact Form?

 Which Attracts Less Spam?

 Those who have read my article on My Biggest Website Regrets will know that I started using feedback forms on my hobby websites in response to the volume of spam I received when I displayed my email address on thefreecountry.com and thesitewizard.com.
 When I wrote that article, my move to contact forms on my sites cut down the amount of spam tremendously.
-Back then, the spammers' use of "bots" (automated computer programs) were restricted to grabbing email addresses on websites for their spam software, so email addresses published on sites became like spam magnets while feedback forms were refreshingly free of automatically submitted spam.
+Back then, the spammers' use of "bots" (automated computer programs) were restricted to grabbing email addresses on websites for their spam software, so email addresses published on sites became spam magnets while feedback forms were refreshingly free of automatically submitted spam.

 Nowadays, however, spammers have updated their bots.
 No longer do we only have bots that grab email addresses.
 There are now bots that drop their garbage into any contact form or a blog comment form that they find.
 As a result, a form is no longer a foolproof insulation against spam.
+You will have to do things like add a CAPTCHA to your form to have any hope at all of reducing spam.

 Businesses Vs Hobby / Personal Sites